 If there is one dog that is absolutely eager to please his master, that is the Golden Retriever.
 Voted as one of the most popular dog breeds by the American Kennel Club for several years in a row, the Golden Retriever is a puppy that can learn absolutely anything.

 Fetch and similar games are tailor-made for retrievers, as it is their natural instinct to bring back things to their owner.
-Smart, friendly, kind, and trainable, what more can you ask for in a dog?
+They love food, so positive reinforcement and some dog treats can make it the easiest breed for training.

 That is how obedient they are.
 As a workaholic dog, the German shepherd requires a lot of exercises and mental stimulation.
 But if you are willing to train him, he will love to learn.
 Match made in heaven.